syncfusion-content/windowsforms-docs/WindowsForms/ProjIO/Overview.md

 ---
 layout: post
-title: Overview of Windows Forms projIO control | Syncfusion
+title: Overview of Windows Forms ProjIO Control | Syncfusion
 description: Learn here all about introduction of Syncfusion Windows Forms projio (ProjIO) control, its elements and more details.
 platform: windowsforms
 control: ProjIO